JulianKemmerer/PipelineC/docs/pypeline_sim_DESIGN.md

 is a `SimVal`, else `None` (bare, untyped result — same as arithmetic ops with no typed operand).
-When a ctype is resolved, the result is also masked to that ctype's width/ signedness under `SIM_STRICT_ARITH` (mirroring `__invert__`/`__lshift__` and every arithmetic dunder) — see "Bug fixed 2026-07-11" below for why this masking step is required, not just the ctype tag.
+When a ctype is resolved, the result is also masked to that ctype's width/ signedness under `SIM_STRICT_ARITH` (mirroring `__invert__`/`__lshift__` and every arithmetic dunder) — tagging without masking is unsound, since `_sim_cast`'s fast path (`if type(val) is SimVal and val._ctype is ctype: return val`, used by every struct-field/ typed-local assignment) trusts an existing matching ctype tag without re-checking the value's range; see History for the real bug this class of gap once caused.

 `__rand__`/`__ror__`/`__rxor__` (plain-int `op` `SimVal`, e.g. `0xFF & some_uint32`) mirror
 `__radd__`/`__rsub__`: `o` is always a non-`SimVal` int here (Python only calls the reflected